Big Media is Just Ceding Creators to YouTube, and Now Amazon

 How long can big TV ignore this space?
 What’s behind the reticence?

-“There is a disillusion with creators,” said Taryn Crouther, a former AMC executive who is now COO at ATTN.
+“There is a disillusion with creators,” said Taryn Crouthers, a former AMC executive who is now COO at ATTN.
 “Some of that is fear-based, and the idea going from billions in revenue to millions.”

 Crouther likened the situation to the rise of cable in the 1990s, when both advertisers and big media companies doubted the quality and staying power of cable.